codice/saml-conformance/README.md

            not provided, the default values will use DDF's parameters.

     OPTIONS
-           -i | --implementation path
+           -i path
                 The path to the directory containing the implementation's plugin and metadata.
                 The default value is `/implementations/ddf`.

-           -d | --debug
+           -d
                 Boolean for whether or not to enable debug mode which enables more logging.
                 The default value is false.

-           -l | --lenient
+           -l
                 When an error occurs, the SAML V2.0 Standard Specification requires an IdP to respond with a 200 HTTP status code and a valid SAML response containing an error <StatusCode>.
                 If the -l flag is given, this test kit will allow HTTP error status codes as a valid error response (i.e. 400's and 500's).
                 If it is not given, this test kit will only verify that a valid SAML error response is returned.

 ## Project Structure
 This section will briefly talk about the project structure.